List of Eurovision Song Contest host cities: Host city insignia

 The insignia takes the form of a large key ring to which the host cities can attach their city key or other symbol representing the city.
-The insignia exchange usually takes place in conjuction with the semi-final allocation draw.
+The insignia exchange usually takes place in conjunction with the semi-final allocation draw.
 The insignia is then traditionally put on display in a public place, such as the city hall or another venue of local significance, for the remainder of the year.
 The insignia's concept and fob were designed by the Anteeksi group, while the key ring was designed by jewellery designer Taru Tonder.
 Hand-engraved on the ring are the following texts: "Eurovision Song Contest Host City", all host cities up until 2006, and a "Helsinki 2007" stamp with the initials of the insignia designers.
 Additionally, the fob has a picture of the Helsinki Senate Square attached to the ring.

 From 2025 onwards, the host city handover is symbolised by a "friendship gift" from the preceding host city to its successor, which stays permanently in each city.